 The best time to do the road trip from Denver to Seattle depends on whether you'll be going sightseeing or you want to participate in some seasonal sports.

-As far as crowds are concerned, summer is the city's busiest season, and with low 70s temperatures and a variety of scenic parks and forests in every direction, it's not hard to see why.
+As far as crowds are concerned, summer is the city's busiest season, and with temperatures around low 70 degrees Fahrenheit and a variety of scenic parks and forests in every direction, it's not hard to see why.

 If you're looking to catch the city when it's less congested, consider doing the trip in the fall or spring.
 Both seasons tend to get quite rainy, especially in transitional months like November and March, but you can expect to score a good deal on a hotel room during these seasons.